vpinball/b2s-designer/CODE_OF_CONDUCT.md

-# VPinball Code of Conduct
+# B2S Designer Code of Conduct

-This code of conduct outlines our expectations for participants within the VPinball community, as well as steps for reporting unacceptable behavior.
+This code of conduct outlines our expectations for participants within the B2S Designer community, as well as steps for reporting unacceptable behavior.
 We are committed to providing a welcoming and inspiring community for all and expect our code of conduct to be honored.
 Anyone who violates this code of conduct may be banned from the community.